jfoclpf/autocosts/readme.md

 This calculator allows users to find the true cost of owning a car.
 It will normally give them a good estimate of what they really need to spend on car ownership.
 As car payments and expenses come due throughout the year, it's often difficult to really get a good understanding of total spending on a car.
 This calculator also provides to the user, optionally, the car's full Financial Effort considering the user's income, further providing also optionally the equivalent public transport costs (bus, train, UBER, etc.), considering the user doesn't own a car.

-This calculator is and shall always be completely anonymous, as it doesn't request nor permanently store, any name, email, cookies, IP address nor any other personal information.
-Since it uses NodeJS and NPM it works and it is tested for either Ubuntu related OS or Windows related OS.

 ## Website
 https://autocosts.info